phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 # Once Upon a Time

-Have a seat, I will tell you a story before to talk about [Twilio](http://www.twilio.com/), I'm going to talk about my motivation to use it.
-It was for a support phone app, the [Support Roulette](https://github.com/phstc/support-roulette).
+Have a seat, I will tell you a story.

+Before talking about [Twilio](http://www.twilio.com/), I'm going to talk about my motivation to use it.
+It was for a support phone app, [Support Roulette](https://github.com/phstc/support-roulette).
 After all, we didn't use it exactly as is, although we used part of it.

-Due the easiness to implement an app able to answer a call, record a voice message, send and receive a text, in other words, an app which talks, I got inspired to write this post and also to present a [Tech Talk](https://github.com/phstc/support-roulette/tree/master/slides) (Vim talk rs) about it.
+Due to the easiness to implement an app able to answer a call, record a voice message, send and receive a text message, in other words, an app which talks, I got inspired to write this post and also to present a [Tech Talk](https://github.com/phstc/support-roulette/tree/master/slides) (Vim talk hehe) about it.

 ## Support Roulette